devloperhs14/circle-web-sdk/README.md

 ## Getting Started

-Welcome to the Second Quest in our campaign, where we will explore the capabilities of Circle Programmable Wallets.
+Here we will explore the capabilities of Circle Programmable Wallets.

 ## Pre-requisites